FESTIVAL TEACHERS and CLASSES

 Elian Carbone

-Elian Carbone is a songwriter and dancer currently living in Havana, Cuba.
-He is pursuing a master’s degree in counseling psychology and works seasonally as a co-coordinator for the Puget Sound Guitar Workshop in Washington State.
-Elian comes from a Syrian, Mexican, and Italian family, a colorful combination that drives his passion for community, narrative, movement, song, and food.
-As a voracious reader and music theory nerd, he works to find simple, economical, and interesting ways to marry lyric and composition, leaning on intuition, practical theory, and his mother as his guides.
+Elian Carbone is a songwriter and dancer who moves between Havana, Cuba, and Bellingham, WA.
+Elian comes from a Syrian, Mexican, and Italian family, a colorful combination that fuels his passion for community, narrative, movement, song, and travel.
+As a voracious reader and music theory enthusiast, he strives to find simple, economical, and engaging ways to marry lyrics and composition, relying on intuition, practical theory, and his friends and family as his guides.
+Currently, he works for two non-profits: The Bellingham Food Bank and The Puget Sound Guitar Workshop.
+His educational background includes undergraduate, graduate, and technical studies in education, counseling psychology, and massage therapy.

 Marie Eaton